Fear

 The pain itself broadly reaches to everything we are capable of identifying with.
 It could be physical suffering to the body, emotional suffering, the feeling of loss, or any perception of the same in others’.
 Its only limit is that we feel it’s something in reality.

 Often, the reason people inflict pain is from evil, but not necessarily.
-It can also come from negligence, naivete, ignorance, self-defense, or merely poor communication skills.
+It can also come from negligence, naïveté, ignorance, self-defense, or merely poor communication skills.

 Pain and pleasure aren’t entirely separate.
-The pain of pursuing a worthy purpose, for example, will heighten the pleasure after overcoming it.
+The pain of pursuing a worthy purpose, for example, will heighten pleasure after overcoming it.

 The present itself doesn’t have too much pain.
 Even while being tortured, we can withstand each present moment relatively easily.
-The true pain comes from our past memories and what we imagine could happen in the future, which is a secondary product of past memory.
+The true pain comes from our memories and what we imagine could happen in the future, which is a secondary product of memory.

 Fear of Death